 Steel Joist Framing

-Use this CSI 3 part SimpleSpecs™ master specification to steel joist framing.
+Use this 3 part SimpleSpecs™ template to specify steel joist framing.

 This section should be edited by or under the supervision of the project’s structural consultant.

 Framing that is exposed to weather should be galvanized or protected by a high-performance coating system to minimize rusting.